r4lv/jpy-flette/README.rst

 Installation
 ------------

-Download or clone this repository, then run
+Make sure you have at least python 3.5.
+Download or clone `the repository <https://github.com/r4lv/jpy-flette>`_, then run

 .. code:: bash